Jonathan L. Ready

 - Homeric Poetry

-My research and teaching interests are in ancient Greek culture and literature with an emphasis on Homeric poetry.
-My book, Character, Narrator, and Simile in the Iliad (Cambridge UP, 2011), is the first large-scale examination of similes spoken by Homeric characters.
+My research interests are in ancient Greek culture and literature with an emphasis on Homeric poetry.
+I come at the Homeric epics from the perspectives offered by narrative theory and folkloristics.
+My first book, Character, Narrator, and Simile in the Iliad (Cambridge UP, 2011), is the first large-scale examination of similes spoken by Homeric characters.
 I argue that similes function as sites and mechanisms of competition not only between the characters but also between the characters and the narrator.
-I am currently at work on another examination of the Homeric simile, this time from the perspectives offered by modern-day oral poetry.
-Subsequent projects include a study of the Homeric text before the emergence of the vulgate.
+My second book, The Homeric Simile in Comparative Perspectives: Oral Traditions from Saudi Arabia to Indonesia (Oxford UP, 2018), uses detailed analyses of modern oral poetries and oral traditions to offer a new take on how our Homeric poets put together their similes and a new take on how our Homeric poets strove to show their competence as performers: success was not just a matter of standing apart from but of standing with their fellow poets, of doing what other Homeric poets were doing.
+My current book project, Before the Vulgate: Orality, Textuality, and Homeric Epic, explores the complex history of Homeric texts long before the emergence of a definitive written text.
 I also co-edit the Yearbook of Ancient Greek Epic with Christos Tsagalis (Brill).
-Pdfs of several of my articles are available on academia.edu.
+Pdfs of several of my articles and book chapters are available on https://indiana.academia.edu/JonathanReady.

 Courses Recently Taught